tda-homcloud/homcloud-website/source/how-to-install.en.html.markdown

 # Install

-HomCloud is now available on Linux or MacOS X.
+HomCloud is now available on Linux, MacOS X, and Windows.
-Now Windows version is under development.

 * [Install on Linux](#linux)
 * [Install on OS X](#osx)
+* Install guide on Windows is not available now.
+Sorry!

 <div class="guide">
 ## <a name="linux"> Install on Linux(Ubuntu, Debian)